|| Carol Rolheiser|

 Dr. Carol Rolheiser is a Professor with the Department of Curriculum, Teaching, and Learning and Director of the Centre for Teaching Support & Innovation at the University of Toronto.
 Carol's previous school-based roles included work as an elementary teacher, school administrator, and district consultant.
 Her previous university-based roles included elementary coordinator, Associate Chair, Department of Curriculum, Teaching and Learning, Associate Dean, Academic Development, and Associate Dean, Teacher Education, of the Ontario Institute for Studies in Education of the University of Toronto (OISE) Carol is an award-winning educator and researcher, with a Ph.D. in teacher education from the University of Oregon.

-Professor Rolheiser has taught in both the elementary pre-service teacher education (B.Ed. and MT)program and the graduate program in Curriculum, Teaching and Learning, specializing in a range of research-based instructional and assessment approaches.
-As well, she currently teaches instructors at the University of Toronto through a range of programs offered through the Centre for Teaching Support & Innovation.
+Professor Rolheiser has taught in the elementary pre-service teacher education (B.Ed. and MT) program and the graduate program in Curriculum, Teaching and Learning.
+As well, she currently teaches instructors and graduate students at the University of Toronto through a range of programs offered through the Centre for Teaching Support & Innovation.

 Professor Rolheiser’s passion for teaching is at the core of her professional work.

-Professor Rolheiser’s scholarship and field development activities have resulted in a range of publications, including books, contributions to books and journal articles.
-Her books have been distributed widely and translated into French, Lithuanian, Mongolian, and Thai.
-Sample publications include:
+Professor Rolheiser’s scholarship has resulted in a range of publications; her books have been distributed widely and translated into French, Lithuanian, Mongolian, and Thai.
+Sample publications: